Memeterr/Szakdoga-Info-Bsc-2021/README.md

 # Info

-This is a project for my degree
+This is a project for my thesis

 ## Install